-Developer, The Assembly Line – Publisher, Empire Interactive – Amiga OCS from 1989 – (whdload on all Amiga, even 68060) – Amitopia Own Experience[/otw_shortcode_info_box]
+Developer, The Assembly Line – Publisher, Empire Interactive – Amiga OCS from 1989 – (whdload on all Amiga, 68060++ compatible) – Amitopia Own Experience

-Amiga 500, Amiga 1000 and Amiga 2000 was out.
-Commodore was doing great in the computer gaming market etc. Especially, the Amiga 500 was selling millions in Europe and because of this, the Amiga gaming market was booming extravagantly at that time.
+Amiga 500, Amiga 1000 and Amiga 2000 was out at that time.
+Commodore was doing great in the computer gaming market.
+Especially, the Amiga 500 was selling millions in Europe and because of this, the Amiga gaming market was booming extravagantly at that time.

-Introduction to Pipe Mania
+Introduction to Pipe Mania for Amiga

-The objective in this game is to build as much as you can, but also tend to actually make you think creative.
-Creating such game in 1989 was genious and also the Amiga version got a really nice and very fun multiplayer mode.
-You can also adjust in the settings if you want to use Joystick, Keyboard or Mouse.
+The objective in Pipe Mania is to build as much as you can, but also tend to actually make you think creatively.
+Creating such a game in 1989 was genius and also the Amiga version got a really nice and very fun multiplayer mode.
+You can also adjust the settings if you want to use Joystick, Keyboard, or Mouse.

-Pipe Mania game shouldn’t be forgotten.
+Pipe Mania game shouldn’t be forgotten!
 This is a really great puzzle game that is not just fun, but it pulls the creativity in your mind to levels you wouldn’t believe exists.
-This is really a game for schools worldwide, because it introduces easy but constructive thinking in all ages and that will benefit you for a long time ahead.
+This is really a game for schools worldwide because it introduces easy but constructive thinking in all ages and that will benefit you for a long time ahead.
 I can tell that if you played this game once a week, your mind would be such a creative mind in the end.
 Because this game demands that you are creative from the very beginning and it also teaches you to think faster.
 Great!

-Graphics are still keeping it up
+Graphics are still keeping it up today

 Excellent Playability with Only one button action